alibaba/tengine/docs/modules/ngx_http_upstream_vnswrr_module.md

 ## Performance

-In the same pressure environment (wrk, 500 concurrency, keepalive, 2000 endpoint), the CPU consumption of `VNSWRR` algorithm accounts for `0.27%` ( `ngx_http_upstream_get_vnswrr`).
+Under the same pressure (wrk, 500 concurrency, keepalive, 2000 endpoint), the CPU consumption of `VNSWRR` algorithm accounts for `0.27%` ( `ngx_http_upstream_get_vnswrr`).
 Compared with `VNSWRR` algorithm, the CPU consumption of `SWRR` (`ngx_http_upstream_get_peer` `39%`) is an order of magnitude higher than `VNSWRR`.

 ![image](/docs/image/vnswrr_vs_swrr_fhot.png)

-In the above environment, the QPS of `VNSWRR` increases by `60%` compared with `SWRR` algorithm.
+In the above environment, the QPS of `VNSWRR` increased by `60%` compared with `SWRR` algorithm.

 ![image](/docs/image/vnswrr_vs_swrr_2000.png)

 Observing the changes of QPS and RT in the different back-end number scenarios.
-Under SWRR algorithm, when the number of back-end for every 500 addition, then the QPS of Nginx decreases by about 10% and RT increases by about 1 ms. But under the VNSWRR algorithm, QPS and RT do not change much.
+Under SWRR algorithm, with every 500 back-end servers added, the QPS of Nginx decreases by about 10% and RT increases by about 1 ms. But under the VNSWRR algorithm, QPS and RT do not change much.

 ![image](/docs/image/vnswrr_vs_swrr_qps.png)